dbenitez-bcn/solid_bottom_sheet/README.md

   // This flag enable that the user can toggle the visibility with just tapping on
   // the header bar.
 By default is false final bool toggleVisibilityOnTap;

+  // This flag enable that users can swipe the header and hide or show the
+  // solid bottom sheet.
+Turn on false if you don't want to let the user
+  // interact with the solid bottom sheet.
+By default is true. final bool canUserSwipe;

   // This property defines how 'smooth' or fast will be the animation.
 Low is
   // the slowest velocity and high is the fastest.
 By default is medium.